 Fishing is best from a boat, but you can also try your luck anywhere near the Nottawasaga River bank within park boundaries.
 A fishing access point is located in the dunes area of the park.
 You can catch Rainbow Trout, Smallmouth Bass, splake and pickerel - especially in the spring and fall.
 Boat launch facilities in Beach Area 1 allow easy access to Georgian Bay.

-The dunes area of Wasaga Beach Provincial Park offers 30 km of trails.
+The dunes area of Wasaga Beach Provincial Park offers over 30 km of trails.
+The trail system can be accessed from the Wasaga Nordic & Trail Centre.
 As you enter the trail system you will be passing through an area known as the raised beaches.
 These are the remnants of a glacial lake that covered the Wasaga Beach area close to 10,000 years ago.
-As you continue along the trail you will see hills that are the beginning of the foredunes.
-These are the largest and least disturbed set of parabolic sand dunes in Ontario.
+Continuing along the trail you will see foredunes that lead into the largest and least disturbed set of parabolic sand dunes in Ontario.
 Approximately 700 different types of plants and 230 species of birds can be seen in this fragile dune area.
-Recent improvements to hiking in the Wasaga Beach area include 17 kilometres of the Ganaraska Trail which travel through the dunes area.
+Additional trail systems, such as the Ganaraska Trail and Harold Culham Memorial Bicycle Trail, also occur in the dunes area of Wasaga Beach Provincial Park.

 Wasaga’s 14 kilometer long beach draws thousands of visitors each summer.
 Families enjoy safe swimming in the warm, shallow waters and playing on the wide sandy beach.
 The park is divided into eight beach areas each with its own parking lot.